buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/tyk-kubernetes-ingress-controller.md

   - /tyk-on-prem/kubernetes-ingress/
 ---

+Ingress is an API object that manages external access to the services in a cluster, typically HTTP (source [kubernetes.io - ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)).
+*Tyk Operator* offers an Ingress Controller, which dynamically manages Tyk ApiDefinition resources as per the ingress spec.
+This way *Tyk Gateway* is configured as a drop-in replacement for a standard Kubernetes Ingress.

+*Tyk Operator* is also the soon-to-be the preferred way to use Tyk for users who follow gitops standards.
+It enables Tyk to be used for managing API Definitions, security policies and other Tyk features.

+{{< note success >}}
+**Note**

+*Tyk Operator* is currently in BETA, and we welcome users to try it out and feedback in its [GitHub repository](https://github.com/TykTechnologies/tyk-operator) or via support channel for existing Tyk customers.

+{{< /note >}}

 For Kubernetes Ingress support using *Tyk Operator* see the documentation in the [Tyk Operator Repository on GitHub](https://github.com/TykTechnologies/tyk-operator)